garfix/nli-go/doc/manual/knowledge-engineer/function-reference/general-functions.md

 # Functions

-These are some built-in functions from `SystemFunctionBase` to be used everywhere a match is made or a solution is found.
+These are some built-in functions from `SystemFunctionBase` to be used everywhere where relations are used.

 Each function takes in a single binding, and returns either an extended binding when it succeeds, or no binding when it fails.